-Failure to comply with the SONDH COVID-19 Clinical and Fieldwork Guidelines will be considered a violation of the nursing student code of conduct.
-Failure to adhere to the SONDH COVID-19 Clinical and Fieldwork Guidelines may result in course failure and/or dismissal from the nursing program and, possibly, the University.
+Failure to comply with the NAWSON immunization and COVID-19 Clinical and Fieldwork Guidelines will be considered a violation of the nursing student code of conduct.
+Failure to adhere to these guidelines may result in course failure and/or dismissal from the nursing program and, possibly, the University.